Image

 Aeronautical Systems Engineering Technology - B.S.

-The Aeronautical Systems Engineering Technology program prepares students for a career in the broad field of aeronautics.
-The program focuses on analytical and hands-on problem-solving in areas of interest to the aeronautics industry.
-The state-of-the-art facilities; knowledgeable, experienced and friendly faculty; a focus on practical skills; and internship opportunities prepare you for an exciting career in the aeronautics field.
+The Aeronautical Systems Engineering Technology program prepares students for a career in the broad field of engineering technology.
+The program focuses on analytical and hands-on problem solving in areas of interest to the engineering technology industry.
+The state-of-the-art facilities; knowledgeable, experienced and friendly faculty; focus on practical skills; and internship opportunities prepare you for an exciting career in the engineering technology field.

 Contact Us